Chrede88/cjsolsen.com/content/post/static_website/index.md

     gzip = true

 ```
-The deployment.tergets discribe the name of the deployment and URL should point to your bucket, e.g. `s3://bucketname?region=us-east-1`.
-If the the CloudFront distribution ID is present Hugo will invalidate your CDN caches as needed.
+The deployment.targets describe the name of the deployment and the URL should point to your bucket, e.g. `s3://bucketname?region=us-east-1`.
+If the CloudFront distribution ID is present Hugo will invalidate your CDN caches as needed.
 You need to point to your main CDN, the one pointing at the "www" S3 bucket.

 Congratulations, you now have a website and a fully automated distribution pipeline🎉🎉🎉